S-0482

 Plain Language

-All bot operators must display a pop-up or other prominent notification at the start of every user interaction, and at least hourly during continuing interactions, informing the user they are not speaking with a human.
-For non-screen interactions (e.g., voice), the operator must otherwise inform the user.
-This applies to all bots — not just companion chatbots — and to all users regardless of age.
-The only exemption is bots used solely by employees for internal business operations.
-Operators may demonstrate compliance during a cure period by showing persistent and conspicuous identity indicators conforming to NIST AI RMF and ISO 42001.
+All bot operators must display a pop-up or other prominent notification at the start of every interaction and at least hourly during ongoing interactions informing the user that they are not communicating with a human.
+For non-screen interactions, the operator must otherwise inform the user.
+This is an unconditional disclosure obligation — it applies regardless of whether a reasonable person would be misled.
+Internal employee-only bots are exempt.
+The safe harbor allows operators to demonstrate compliance by showing persistent and conspicuous identity indicators conforming with NIST AI RMF or ISO 42001.
+This section expressly excludes private suits under ss.
+501.211 and 501.212; enforcement is solely by the Department of Legal Affairs.

 Statutory Text